kmatarese/glide/README.md

 ```

 To access installed extensions import from the `glide.extensions` submodules
 as necessary.
 Review the documentation and tests for current extensions for
 help getting started.
+Note that the Pandas extension is currently included in
+all Glide installs.

-### Extensions
+### Contributing Extensions

 New extensions are encouraged!
 To add an extension: